Latest Recall (RECALL) News Update

 1. Open Markets with One-Sided Positions (Next) – Enabling users to fund markets for any AI skill and take positive economic positions.

-2. Sophisticated Markets with Two-Sided Positions (Then) – Introducing negative positions and professional market makers for deeper liquidity.
+2. Sophisticated Markets with Two-Sided Positions (Then) – Introducing negative positions, professional market makers, and thousands of specialized markets.

-3. Global AI Discovery Infrastructure (Later) – Becoming the de facto trust layer powering major AI platforms worldwide.
+3. Global AI Discovery Infrastructure (Later) – Becoming a universal trust layer powering major AI platforms with enterprise-grade rankings.

 Deep Dive